 According to the Ministry for the Families of Martyrs and the Missing (MFMM), there are estimated to be up to 10,000 persons missing in Libya.
 This number includes persons missing as a result of the 2011 conflict, as well as those who went missing during Muammar Gaddafi’s 42-year rule, including in the 1977 war with […]

-According to the United Nations Office of the High Commissioner for Human Rights (UNOHCHR), enforced disappearances are a hallmark of the ruling regime in Syria to eliminate opposition groups and to instill a climate of fear as a means of ending the rebellion.
-Also the armed opposition, including the Free Syrian Army, is guilty of abductions […]
+The United Nations Office of the High Commissioner for Human Rights (UNOHCHR) reported in 2012 that enforced disappearances were used by the ruling regime in Syria to eliminate opposition groups and to instill a climate of fear.
+The armed opposition, including the Free Syrian Army, were also found to be responsible for abductions and the killing […]

 The Country Report on Human Rights Practices in Turkey compiled by the US State Department’s Bureau of Democracy, Human Rights and Labor for 2013 notes that the Turkish authorities have made some progress in investigating previous cases of disappearances, many from the early 1990s and quotes a report by the Human Rights Association of Turkey(HRA), stating […]